ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

 Arm-based
    ... based on the Arm architecture ...

-Thread of Execution
+Thread
-   A unit of computation that executes one or more Atomic Operations, Synchronization Operations or other C language statements.
-The Arm Architecture Reference Manual [ARMARM_] calls these *Observers*.
-Typically a thread is defined as a function (e.g. a POSIX thread) although we do not limit threads to this type of implementation.
+   A unit of computation (e.g. a POSIX thread) of a process, managed by the OS.

 Atomic Operation
-   A C/C++ operation on a Shared-Memory Location.
-Typically either a load, store, exchange, compare, or arithmetic instruction (such as a fetch and add operation).
-Atomics are used to define higher level primitives including locks and concurrent queues.
-ISO C defines the range of supported atomic operations and the ``atomic`` type.
-Operations on atomic-qualified data are guaranteed not to be interrupted by another Thread of Execution.
+   An indivisble operation on a memory location.
+This can be a load, store, exchange, compare, or arithmetic operation.
+Atomics may be used to define higher level primitives including locks and concurrent queues.
+ISO C/C++ defines a range of supported atomic types and operations.

 Concurrent Program
-   A C or C++ program that consists of one or more Threads of Execution.
-Each Thread of Execution must communicate with other threads in the Concurrent Program through Shared-Memory Locations, using both Atomic Operations and Non-Atomic Operations (Operations that lack the atomic qualifier) to be deemed *concurrent*.
-This document focuses on compiling such programs for Arm-based machines that run the A64 instruction set.
+   A C or C++ program that consists of one or more threads.
+Threads may communicate with each other through memory locations, using both Atomic Operations and standard memory accesses.

-Synchronization Operation
-   The order in which atomic operations are executed by each Thread of Execution may not be the same as the order they are written in the program.
-   Synchronization Operations are statements that constrain the order of accesses made to Shared-Memory Locations by each thread.
-Synchronization Operations include Thread Fences.

-Shared-Memory Location
-   A memory location that can be accessed by any Thread of Execution in the program.

 Memory Order Parameter
-   Describes a constraint on an Atomic Operation or Synchronization Operation.
-   Memory Order describes how memory accesses made by Atomic Operations may be ordered with respect to other Atomic Operations and Synchronization Operations.
-ISO C defines a ``memory_order`` enum type to capture the possible memory order parameters.
+   The order of memory accesses as executed by each thread may not be the same as the order they are written in the program.
+The Memory Order describes how memory accesses are ordered with respect to other memory accesses or Atomic Operations.
+ISO C/C++ defines a ``memory_order`` enum type for the set of memory orders.

-Thread Fence
-   A Thread Fence is a Synchronization Operation that constrains the order of Accesses made by Atomic Operations on a given Thread of Execution.
-Fences are equipped with a Memory Order Parameter that specifies which kinds of accesses may be reordered before or after the fence.
-ISO C defines the ``atomic_thread_fence`` to synchronize the order of accesses made by atomic operations on ``_Atomic`` qualified data.

 Assembly Sequence
-   A sequence of A64 instructions, optionally including Atomic Instructions.
+   A sequence of AArch64 instructions.

 Mapping
-   A Mapping takes an Atomic Operation and Compiler Profile as input, producing an Assembly Sequence as output.
+   A Mapping from an Atomic Operation to an Assembly Sequence.

-Compiler Profile
-   A Compiler implementation and command-line flags or attributes that use Mappings.

-More specific terminology is defined when it is first used.

 .. raw:: pdf